Update v5.0 - Preline MCP, AI Prompts, Animated Icons and more. Visit Changelog

 Preline UI uses the Tailwind CSS Forms plugin across form components.
 Install it if you have not already: npm install -D @tailwindcss/forms

-2. Configure Tailwind CSS and create the source CSS file
+2. Update Tailwind source CSS

 src/input.css